 Withdraw money easily, whenever you like.

-If you don’t feel confident enough to start trading on live markets, you might want to consider opening a demo CFD trading.
-An IG demo account comes preloaded with $20,000 virtual funds, which can be used to practice trading thousands of markets.
+If you don’t feel confident enough to start trading on live markets, you might want to consider opening a demo CFD trading account.
+An IG demo account comes preloaded with $20,000 virtual funds, which can be used to practise trading thousands of markets.
 Once you’re happy that your strategy would work on live markets, you can upgrade.

 What does the VIX measure?

 The VIX measures the implied volatility of the S&P 500 (SPX), based on the price of SPX options.
 It is calculated and published by the Chicago Board Options Exchange (CBOE).
 As the S&P 500 is widely regarded as a barometer for US stock market health, the VIX is thought to measure implied volatility across US stock indices.

 What does it mean when the VIX is low?

 When the VIX is low, it means there is less market fear, more stability and long-term growth.
 The VIX typically has a negative correlation with the S&P 500, so when the VIX is low, the S&P 500 is usually experiencing a rise in price.

 What does it mean when the VIX is up?